-1 In other words, your paragraph "1" should admit or deny defendants' paragraph "2" should admit or deny defendants' paragraph "2," and so on.
+1 In other words, your paragraph "1" should admit or deny defendants' paragraph "1," your paragraph "2" should admit or deny defendants' paragraph "2," and so on.
 Any additional material facts you wish to raise must be set forth separately from your admissions or denials of the defendants' statements of material facts.